 VULNERABILITY II (IDOR Delete Any File on AntiHack.me Server)

 As on other Bug Bounty websites, there is a feature for reporting vulnerability found.
-There is also an attach file feature to add image or video files to complete the report that we send.
-After finishing uploading the file on the report form, an X button appears which serves to delete the file that was just uploaded, of course the function is to delete the file if we incorrectly upload the report file.
+There is also an attached file feature to add images or video files to complete the report that we send.
+After finishing uploading the file on the report form, an X button appears, which serves to delete the file that was just uploaded.
+Of course, the function is to delete the file if we incorrectly upload the report file.

 When the button is clicked, the process runs like this:

 POST /php/ajax_remove_file.php HTTP/1.1 Host: www.antihack.me User-Agent: Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:60.0) Gecko/20100101 Firefox/60.0 Accept: */* Accept-Language: en-US,en;q=0.5 Accept-Encoding: gzip, deflate Referer: https://www.antihack.me/hacker_inbox Content-Type: application/x-www-form-urlencoded; charset=UTF-8 X-Requested-With: XMLHttpRequest Content-Length: 21 Cookie: [ redacted ] Connection: close file=35C2XxQY_400x400.png

 Unfortunately, there is no validation of any files that may be deleted.
 By manipulating the values of the

 file parameters, we can delete any files contained on the AntiHack.me server.

 For more details, please see the following GIF:

 In my trial, I tried to delete files with several different extensions, but I did not try to delete files outside the website folder because I was worried that they might interfere and even damage the website.